Demographics of Melbourne: European settlement and Gold Rush immigration

 The first European settlers in Melbourne were British and Irish.
 These two groups accounted for nearly all arrivals before the gold rush, and supplied most immigrants to the city until the Second World War.

 Melbourne was transformed by the 1850s gold rush; within months of the discovery of gold in August 1852, the city's population had increased by nearly three-quarters, from 25,000 to 40,000 inhabitants.
 Thereafter, growth was exponential and by 1865, Melbourne had overtaken Sydney as Australia's most populous city.

 Many Chinese, German and American nationals were to be found on the goldfields and subsequently in Melbourne.
 The various nationalities involved in the Eureka Stockade revolt nearby give some indication of the migration flows in the second half of the nineteenth century.

 Post-war immigration

-In the aftermath of the Second World War, Melbourne experienced unprecedented inflows from Mediterranean Europe and the Balkans, primarily Greece, Italy, Yugoslavia, and West Asia, mostly from Lebanon, Cyprus, Turkey, and Saudi Arabia.
-Since the end of the White Australia policy in 1973, the city has received a larger wave of primarily Asian immigration, with China and India the largest sources of immigrants in the 21st century.
+In the aftermath of the Second World War, Melbourne experienced unprecedented inflows from Mediterranean Europe and the Balkans, primarily Greece, Italy, Yugoslavia, and West Asia, mostly from Lebanon, Cyprus and Turkey.
+Since the end of the White Australia policy in 1973 during the Vietnam War, the city has received a larger wave of primarily Asian immigration and refugees, with Vietnam, China, India.